insure logo

 At Insure.com, we are committed to providing the timely, accurate and expert information consumers need to make smart insurance decisions.
 All our content is written and reviewed by industry professionals and insurance experts.
 Our team carefully vets our rate data to ensure we only provide reliable and up-to-date insurance pricing.
 We follow the highest editorial standards.
 Our content is based solely on objective research and data gathering.
 We maintain strict editorial independence to ensure unbiased coverage of the insurance industry.

-There’s nothing like that feeling of elation when you first drive your brand-new car off the lot.
-However, in all of the excitement, do not forget to protect your vehicle with the right amount of auto insurance to protect your shiny new investment.
+There’s nothing like that feeling of driving a brand-new car off the lot.
+However, in all the excitement, do not forget to protect your vehicle with the right amount of auto insurance.
+Before you buy your next car, learn how to protect it with new car auto insurance.

-If you already have insurance for an existing vehicle, however, this step could be as simple as making a quick phone call to your agent.
+However, if you already have insurance for an existing vehicle, this step could be as simple as calling your agent.

-Many policies will automatically extend your current coverage to your new vehicle, at least for a few days.
-Some states, such as Texas, even require that insurers automatically extend the customer’s existing coverage to a new vehicle.
+Many policies automatically extend your current coverage to your new vehicle, at least for a few days.
+Some states, such as Texas, even require insurers to automatically extend the customer’s existing coverage to a new vehicle.

 However, it’s important to note that there may still be limitations on the extent of the coverage.